-My work aims to challenge and expand the way that documentary photography covers geopolitical events.
-My background as an abstract painter informs my practice, resulting in multidimensional projects that use images, found objects, interviews and video.
-The immersive experi ences I seek to provide for my audience intends to generate a more honest understanding of “the other” while also questioning the contemporary conundrum of image saturation.
+Alexandra Rose Howland (1990, US/UK) has lived in the Middle East for the last five years, creating work that aims to challenge and expand the ways that geopolitical events are communicated.
+Her background as an abstract painter informs her practice, resulting in multidimensional projects that use images, found objects, interviews and video.
+The immersive experiences Howland seeks to provide for her audience intends to generate a more honest understanding of “the other” while also questioning the contemporary conundrum of image saturation.

-I began photographing in 2015 after relocating to Turkey where I became intent on intervening within the images that have formed the dialogue around the Middle East.
-I moved to Iraq in 2017 and have since been documenting the environment surrounding conflict.
+Howland began photographing in 2015 after relocating to Turkey where she became intent on intervening within the images that have formed the dialogue around the Middle East.
+She moved to Iraq in 2017 and has since been documenting the environment surrounding conflict.

 SELECTED EXHIBITIONS & PUBLICATIONS